pelias/leaflet-plugin/README.md

 ## Browser support

 The Pelias-Leaflet geocoder supports all Leaflet-supported browsers _except_ for Internet Explorer 7.
 The plugin makes a cross-domain request in Javascript to obtain search results, which is not supported in IE7 without JSONP.
-Pelias does not support API requets in JSONP.
+Mapzen Search does not support API requets in JSONP.

 ## Customizing the plugin